michaeltelford/govalidator/README.md

 ### Validation Functions

-In addition to validation struct fields, you can validate single values as well using validation functions.
-It all works in the same way except there's no tag to link a field to a validator.
+In addition to validating struct fields, you can validate single values as well using validation functions.
+It all works in the same way except there's no tag linking a field to a validator.

 Below is an example: